JuicinessJ/hanzo-employees/README.md

 # Credits

 Used old and previous contents with other outside resources such as google with led to W3, Mozilla, StackOverFlow, and documentations.
-Also received helped from Andrew + Savien.
+Also received helped from Andrew.

 ## License